 It’s interesting that r&b has become my genre of choice in 2020.
 I’ve always been into the 90s, but it’s only natural that I came around to the new stuff, as soul in general is the one thing that influences all my taste in music.

-My favorite way of keeping tabs on new soul is by following the genre on Bandcamp and this thread at Okayplayer.
-In both places, you tend to get more off-the-radar, indie projects that you otherwise might not hear.
+My favorite way of keeping tabs on new soul is by following the genre on Bandcamp.
+There, you tend to get more off-the-radar projects that you otherwise might not hear.
 Spotify’s Discover Weekly has also been a godsend for finding new music.

 The soul tradition solidified in the 60s has carried on to the present, expressing the same spirit through a different palette of sounds.
-And there are a lot of great things happening in the soul, sonically and conceptually.
+And there are a lot of great things happening in the world of soul, both sonically and conceptually.

 Without further adieu, and in no particular order except for #1…